dask/dask/docs/source/high-level-graphs.rst

 ---------------

-The :obj:`HighLevelGraph` object is a ``Mapping`` object composed of other sub-``Mappings``, along with a high-level dependency mapping between them.
+The :obj:`HighLevelGraph` object is a ``Mapping`` object composed of other sub-``Mappings``, along with a high-level dependency mapping between them:

 .. code-block:: python